ChessEvents/HullCongress/README.md

-# HullCongress
+# Hull Congress

-Hull Chess Congress
+Modernising the UK Chess Congress website.

+More details to follow.